harumuki/thorsten-hans.com/_posts/2017-08-26-hybrid-kubernetes-cluster-on-azure-container-services.md

 title="The Kubernetes Dashboard" caption="The Kubernetes Dashboard" %}

 ## Spinning up a Windows Pod
-For demonstration purpose let’s create a simple *IIS Pod* on our new cluster.
+For demonstration purpose let's create a simple *IIS Pod* on our new cluster.
 Save the following `yaml` to your project folder as `iis-pod.yaml`:

 ```yaml
 apiVersion: v1